eBook: Your Guide To Effective Inventory Management

 When labelling is done manually, it’s easy and common for personnel to misread words, invert the numbers, put a decimal point in the wrong place and skip lines in the text while transcribing.
 These mistakes can continue to cascade down the line.

-Imagine a situation where the wrong concentration of a sample is provided, it gets diluted incorrectly, and you can get unexpected results in analysis, which must be traced back.
-Introducing simple automation, such as a barcode scanner, eliminates the risk of accidental mistakes through manual entry.
-Instead, all relevant information, including sample ID and supplier, is captured and transmitted electronically, significantly reducing the room for error.
+Imagine a situation where the wrong concentration of a sample is provided, it gets diluted incorrectly, and you can get unexpected results in analysis.
+Introducing simple technology such as barcode scanning and label printing technology (Bartender™ or Zebra™) eliminates the risk of accidental mistakes through manual entry, helping to increase accuracy and productivity.

 And it’s much faster, too.
 Research has demonstrated that scientists using a barcode scanner in the lab are ten times more productive.